jayeshpaluru/jayeshpaluru/README.md

 # Hey there!
 I'm Jayesh Paluru 👋

 ### I'm a Data Science student at the University of Texas at Dallas (UTD) and a Google and IBM certified data analyst.
-I am passionate about using my data skills to help companies make smarter decisions.
-I am passionate about data science, web development, and AI
+I am passionate about data science, web development, and AI.

 ## Education 🎓
 ### Honors Bachelor of Sciences in Data Science, UTD, Richardson, Texas